Brussels Sprouts - Key Growing Information

 HARVEST: After frost and until the end of December in most areas, and through the winter where cold is not severe.
 Pick when sprouts are firm and well formed, starting at the bottom of the stem.
 Break off the leaf below the sprout and snap off the sprout.
 The upper sprouts will continue to form and enlarge as the lower ones are harvested.

-WHOLE-STEM HARVESTING, MARKETING, AND TOPPING: For a once-over harvest (uniform maturity of most sprouts on the plant) and whole-stem marketing, the plants should be topped by pinching out the growing point (rosette of several small leaves at the top of the plant) when the lower sprouts are ½–¾" in diameter.
-A full stem of uniform-size sprouts will develop in about 4 weeks.
+WHOLE-STALK HARVESTING, MARKETING, AND TOPPING: For a once-over harvest (uniform maturity of most sprouts on the plant) and whole-stalk marketing, the plants should be topped by pinching out the growing point (rosette of several small leaves at the top of the plant) when the lower sprouts are ½–¾" in diameter.
+A full stalk of uniform-size sprouts will develop in about 4 weeks.

 STORAGE: Before ground freezes, pull plants out by the roots and place in a humid cooler at 32°F (0°C) or cold cellar for 4–6 weeks.